Sign In

 • A tax invoice for medical expenses.

-• Details of the vehicle that is being used to transport the injured including the name of the owner and driver, purchase price of the vehicle, type, make and model of the vehicle, Distance traveled and tax invoice from the service provider.
+• Details of the vehicle that is being used to transport the injured including the name of the owner and driver, purchase price of the vehicle, type, make and model of the vehicle, distance travelled and tax invoice from the service provider

-• Approved building plans of the house before the accident, photos of the areas which need to be altered and at least 2 fully specified reasonable quotes for the proposed building costs.
+• Approved building plans of the house before the accident, photos of the areas which need to be altered and at least two fully specified reasonable quotes for the proposed building costs.

 • Yes, if for example you were 20% to blame for the accident, the Fund will reduce your claims with 20% and pay you or the service provider 80% of the assessed costs you incurred.

-• The Road Accident Fund must be offered a reasonable period of time in which to assess its liability in respect of the claims lodged, enter the claims into the relevant computer system, perform the necessary enquiries, and thereafter arrange for Electronic Funds Transfer directly into your, or other nominated bank account.
+• The RAF must be offered a reasonable period of time in which to assess its liability in respect of the claims lodged, enter the claims into the relevant computer system, perform the necessary enquiries, and thereafter arrange for electronic funds transfer directly into your, or other nominated bank account.

-• Once you have specified quotations, contact the Undertakings Department by correspondence or per telephone, to find out whether the Fund regards the costs as both accident related and reasonable, and how much the Road Accident Fund will reimburse you, before you decide to incur said costs.
+• Once you have specified quotations, contact the Undertakings Department by correspondence or per telephone, to find out whether the Fund regards the costs as both accident-related and reasonable, and how much the RAF will reimburse you, before you decide to incur said costs.